rulewis/journey-optimizer.en/help/using/documentation-updates.md

 ## July 2021

-* Added direct links to Experience Platform services documentation in [!DNL Journey Optimizer] home page and table of content
+* Added direct links to Experience Platform services documentation in [!DNL Journey Optimizer] home page and table of contents
+* New landing pages for Experience Platform services available in [!DNL Journey Optimizer]
 * Added links to [!DNL Journey Optimizer] product description in the home page
-* Added tutorial videos in doc pages
+* Added tutorial videos in multiple pages
 * Optimized home page imagery
 * Moved, improved and renamed 'Message tracking' section to 'Add links and track messages'.
 [Read more](message-tracking.md)
 * Added a subsection on mirror pages.
 [Read more](message-tracking.md#mirror-page)